 My journey has been an interesting one of constant changes and defining moments.
 I would say the moments that have defined me the most are firstly the death of my father which caused me to grow up quickly and take responsibility for my life and my actions.
 Secondly becoming a mother – that is perhaps the best part of my life journey.
 I didn’t think being a mother was suited to me but it has been a learning experience like no other.
 Being completely responsible for the happiness of one person really changes your perspective on what matters in life.
 Lastly, I’d say nearly dying having my son was one of those moments where everything becomes before and after.
 Being so close to death really made me appreciate life and realise just how lucky I am to be alive at all.
 I value time with loved ones more and my goals are less about things and more about feelings, emotions and love.

-Three words that define you the best (or more if you feel compelled).
+Three words that define you the best.

 Warrior.
 I have discovered that I don’t give up easily and that I’m ready to face whatever challenge comes my way.